jtd8414/language-deprivation/index.md

 ## What is incidental learning?

 Incidental learning refers to any learning that is unplanned or unintended.
 It develops while engaging in a task or activity and may arise as a byproduct of planned learning.
 75% - 80% of learning happens incidentally during a child's early years.
 Hearing children grow up in households where they have unlimited access to information gained auditorily.
 For a deaf child, they are unable to access incidental learning in the same way when language deprivation occurs [[1]](#1).
-By using sign language in the environment, a deaf child grows up in, it allows the deaf child to notice information they might not have otherwise gleaned.
+By using sign language in the environment a deaf child grows up in, it allows the deaf child to notice information they might not have otherwise gleaned.

 ## Resources for learning ASL